THE DHARMA FLOWER SUTRA SEEN THROUGH

 The way to these monuments

-will be indicated by golden flagpoles.
+will be indicated

-With flowers, perfumes and music
+With flowers, perfumes, and music,

 he will make donations